 Our employees choose a flexible timing (eg 9.30am-6.30 pm) and stick to it till they request to change to different timing.
 We have an electronic attendance system to verify the timings.

 In my opinion, flexible working hours are about flexibility given to employees without the need to report to office 9 – 5.
 The measurement should be the ability to meet KPI or complete assignment without any issues.
 Should the employee unable to fulfill the requirement yet taking advantage of flexible working hours, the company can always stop it.

 I guess you meant cumbersome for HR to track?
 Because it should not be the case for the staff.
 They want the flexibility, they should track.
 There are a few ways to tackle this for HR.

 1. This system is built on trust; or

 You may wish to introduce fix flexible time. e.g. staff could choose between working from 2 schemes, 8 am to 5 pm or 9 am to 6 pm.
-Once staff selected the scheme, they will stick to it till they request for change in scheme.
+Once staff selected the scheme, they will stick to it till they request for a change in scheme.

 Sometimes HR is not a big bunch of people, especially SME only two or one headcount.

-Increasingly, agility, collaboration, and innovation has become the essential competencies for organisations to survive and thrive in the fourth industrial revolution.
+Increasingly, agility, collaboration, and innovation have become the essential competencies for organisations to survive and thrive in the fourth industrial revolution.
 HR practitioners hold the key to this change in strategy from recruitment to culture and policies.
-This requires a fundamental change from "command and control" style of management to a collaborative organisation where employees can participate with freedom and responsibility.
+This requires a fundamental change from a "command and control" style of management to a collaborative organisation where employees can participate with freedom and responsibility.